spryker-sdk/sdk/docs/lifecycle_management.md

 # Task lifecycle management

-A task of the SDK may change over time.
+An SDK task can change over time.
 It may need to update the tool it wraps or get replaced by a successor task.
-Therefore, each task can subscribe to certain lifecycle events to react when ever the SDK is updated, the task is initialized or removed.
+Each task can subscribe to certain lifecycle events to react, so that whenever the SDK is updated, the task is initialized or removed.

-To be able to emit those lifecycle events to the specific task the task needs to subscribe to them and needs to be versioned.
+To be able to emit those lifecycle events to a specific task, the task needs to subscribe to the event and it needs to be versioned.

-## Lifecycle events

-### Subscribing to lifecycle events
+## Subscribing to lifecycle events

-A task can define a list of `commands` and `files` for each of the lifecycle events that will be executed and created when the event is emitted.
+A task can define a list of commands and files for each of the lifecycle events that are executed and created when the event is emitted.
-`commands` follow the same structure as the `command` of a task itself and can have `placeholders` for the dynamic parts of the
+*Commands* follow the same structure as the command of a task itself and can have *placeholders* for the dynamic parts of the command.
-`command`.
-`files` only define a path and the `content` that should be put into the defined file.
-Using `placeholders` for dynamic parts of the `files.path` or the `files.content` is possible.
+*Files* only define a path and the *content* that should be put into the defined file.
+It is possible to use *placeholders* for dynamic parts of `files.path` or `files.content`.

-### Event types
+## Event types

-#### INITIALIZED
+There are the following event types:

-Will be emitted when the Task is initialized inside a project for the first time.
-This is the right place to create task specific configuration and initialize the tool.
+- *Initialized*: Emitted when the task is initialized inside a project for the first time.
+This is the right event to create a task-specific configuration and initialize the tool.

-#### UPDATED

-Will be emitted when the SDK was updated and the task version has changed, so the Task can update configurations and tools it needs to run.
+- *Updated*: Emitted when the SDK was updated and the task version has changed, so the task can update configurations and tools it needs to run.

-#### REMOVED

-Will be emitted after the task was removed from the SDK, can be used to perform cleanups of the task, like removing configuration files.
+- *Removed*: Emitted after the task was removed from the SDK.
+You can use this event to perform cleanups of the task, like removing configuration files.

-## via YAML
+## Adding events to task created via YAML files

+The following examples illustrates how you can add the lifecycle events to [tasks created via a YAML file](/docs/sdk/dev/extending-the-sdk.html#implementation-via-yaml-definition):

 ```yaml
 ---